 Morocco is an increasingly popular travel destination year-round.
 But as the seasons change throughout the year, so do the opportunities visitors have to experience Morocco’s culture and history.
 Whether you’re into water sports, mountain trekking, cultural experiences or historical sites – you’ll find that the optimal time for exploring all of these sides of Morocco can vary throughout the year.
 If you’re planning on visiting Morocco in summer there are a few things to keep in mind.

 Generally, the Spring and Autumn months are when Morocco sees most of its international visitors as the more mild climate is favorable.
 But, the summer months offer special treats to travelers too.
 Summer is Morocco’s low season for international tourism and its high season for domestic tourism.
-Local Moroccans will usually take their month-long vacation in August and jet off to the cooler coastal towns.
+Local Moroccans will usually take their month-long vacation in August and jet off to the cooler coastal towns, particularly in the north of Morocco.
 They will be joined by Moroccans living abroad who travel back home at this time to visit family and friends.

 Visiting Morocco in Summer – The Basics